 She began her studies at the Special Music School for Gifted Children in Kharkov, Ukraine.
 After migrating to Australia as a teenager, she completed undergraduate studies at the Universities of Western Australia and Adelaide, followed by a Masters degree at the renowned Juilliard School of Music, New York as a recipient of an ITT International Fellowship.
 Her PhD from the University of New South Wales in 2005 focused on instrumental pedagogy at the tertiary level, and her academic lecturing is informed by professional development through the completion of a Graduate Certificate in Educational Studies (Higher Education) at the University of Sydney.
 She completed a four-year postdoctoral research project at the University of Queensland in 2013.

 In 2011 Katie complied and edited Wirripang Australian Piano Anthology three volumes of piano music by Wirripang composers.
-And with its success followed in 2015 the Australian Women Composers' Anthology, soon to follow Volume II in 2019 and Volume III in 2021.
+And with its success followed in 2015 the Australian Women Composers' Anthology, and Australian Women Composers' Anthology Volume II in 2019 and Volume III in 2021.
 In 2014 Katie compiled an extensive collection of piano works for Sight Reading for Advance Students.